mdditt2000/k8s-bigip-ctlr/user_guides/multi-cluster/user-guide.md

-# Multi-Cluster Kubernetes using Container Ingress Services (CIS) and BIG-IP
+# Multi-Cluster Kubernetes using Container Ingress Services (CIS) and BIG-IP using Flannel

 Today, organizations are increasingly deploying multiple Kubernetes clusters.
 Deploying multiple Kubernetes clusters can improve availability, isolation and scalability.
 This user-guide documents how CIS can automate BIP-IP to provide Edge Ingress services for a dev to prod Kubernetes cluster.